Balancingrock/SecureSockets/README.md

 - Implements a framework on top of the openSSL calls with:
 	- connectToSslServer (returns a SwifterSockets.Connection)
 	- SslServer (class, produces SwifterSockets.Connection's)
-- Builds as a library using the Swift Package Manager (SPM) & Xcode
+- Builds as a library using the Swift Package Manager (SPM)
 - Supports
 	- certified server operations
 	- certified server & certified clients